APPLY: Korean Peninsula Specialist Program 2026-2027

 - Attending all virtual meetings and workshops (7 virtual roundtables, 2 mentor sessions)

-- Traveling to NYC for a 2-day in-person conference
+- Traveling to NYC for a 2-day in-person conference in early December 2026

 - Completing a publishable policy paper aligned with their selected topic